 The American Academy of Pediatrics recently recommended children get their flu vaccines by the end of October.
 As of late August, pharmacists in all 50 states are now allowed to give childhood vaccinations (for ages 3 and up) under a new directive from the U.S. Department of Health and Human Services, aimed at making vaccines more accessible.

 “This could be a bad flu season, so they want everybody, especially children, to be prepared for it," NBC News medical correspondent Dr. John Torres explained on TODAY.
 "Children 6 months and above (should) get the flu shot.
 It’s important that they start getting it now."

-A national survey by Orlando Health from 2015 found that many parents are skeptical about flu shots, and more than half of parents surveyed believed that you can get the flu from the vaccine.
+Some parents, however, are still wary about the flu vaccine.
+A national survey by Orlando Health from 2015 found that many parents are not only skeptical about flu shots, but more than half of parents surveyed believed that you can get the flu from the vaccine.

 In reality, the flu shot can’t and won’t give you the flu, experts stress.

 It’s biologically impossible for you to catch the flu from being vaccinated, said Dr. William Schaffner, an infectious disease specialist and a professor of preventive medicine at Vanderbilt University in Nashville.

 That’s because the vaccine is constructed from a killed virus.
 Furthermore, there are only a couple of proteins from that dead virus in the vaccine, so nobody’s getting injected with a complete virus.